Not ready to take on the whole house? Just making forays into this trio of high-impact areas can help you take a load off your life.

-“Simply put, feng shui teaches us that every area of our life, and every aspect of our body’s well-being, is reflected by one or more areas in our home,” explains Andrea Marina, a feng shui consultant based near Minneapolis, Minn.
+“Simply put, feng shui teaches us that every area of our life, and every aspect of our body’s well-being, is reflected by one or more areas in our home,” explains Andrea Gerasimo, a feng shui consultant based near Minneapolis, Minn.
 “Feng shui explains how the placement of a wall or a piece of furniture can either block or enhance the energy in a certain area of the home – say, an area related to career or health or partnership.
 But it also shows us how clutter creates similar challenges and blockages throughout the home.”

-Clutter is not just an unsightly nuisance, notes Marina, it’s an obstacle to healthy living.
+Clutter is not just an unsightly nuisance, notes Gerasimo, it’s an obstacle to healthy living.
 “Clutter clogs and complicates and depresses everything,” she says, “which is why I look at clutter as home-based constipation.”

-According to Marina, unstopping clutter blockages in even a small area of a home can create new movement that improves flow throughout it.
+According to Gerasimo, unstopping clutter blockages in even a small area of a home can create new movement that improves flow throughout it.
 “I often recommend to clients facing huge clutter issues that they begin with a single surface or contained area,” she says.
 “They almost always find that making that one space clutter-free inspires them to start working on subsequent areas.”

 Where to begin?
-While Marina bases her advice for clients on customized feng shui evaluations, she notes that there are three specific areas – the entryway, dining room and bedside table – that are important for almost everyone.
+While Gerasimo bases her advice for clients on customized feng shui evaluations, she notes that there are three specific areas – the entryway, dining room and bedside table – that are important for almost everyone.

 Even if these aren’t your home’s biggest or most-used disaster areas, she notes, you may find that decluttering them proves surprisingly rewarding.
 Read on for some simple suggestions on how to go about it.